Gajal636/Front-End-UltraEdit-Clone/README.md

 # Front-End UltraEdit Clone
 This is an UI / Front-end clone of UltraEdit.
 A frontend clone of the popular text editor UltraEdit, built using modern web technologies.
-This project replicates the look, feel, and core behavior of UltraEdit using HTML, CSS,  — right in the browser.
+This project replicates the look, feel, and core behavior of UltraEdit using HTML, CSS  — right in the browser.

 ✅ Perfect for UI/UX practice
 ✅ No frameworks or JavaScript required